White on blue Envision app logo image

 Accessibility & Technology

-The Envision app also reads text, scans documents, barcodes, identifies objects, colors and people and it’s now free for everyone, just like Seeing AI and Lookout.
+The Envision app also reads text, scans documents, scans product barcodes, identifies objects, colors and faces.
+The app is free for everyone, just like Seeing AI and Lookout.
 Unlike the apps from Microsoft and Google, Envision is available for both iOS and Android.
-However, the most intriguing fact that truly sets this app apart is that it powers Envision Glasses.
-The glasses are $3,500 and maybe the app is now a gateway to trying and then buying the wearable version.

 Scan Text is the mode for longer, denser text.
 It includes a magnifier that reads text and can be used to zoom into a section or paragraph on a page.
 In this feature, the camera takes a photo of a single or multiple page.
 The image appears on the screen in a text format that can be read, saved, copied to a clipboard, shared, or translated to another language.